Dresden Park Railway: Visiting locomotives

-In October 1998, the steam locomotives River Mite and Northern Rock, together with the dieser Cyril, visited from the Ravenglass and Eskdale Railway, in the English Lake District.
+In October 1998, the steam locomotives River Mite and Northern Rock, together with the diesel Cyril, visited from the Ravenglass and Eskdale Railway, in the English Lake District.
 The two steam locomotives operated passenger trains on the railway, although Northern Rock was limited by its inability to pass through the station at Strassburger Platz.
 Cyril operated a demonstration freight train.

 In May 2003, and again in June 2010, locomotive 002 from the Leipzig Park Railway visited and operated trains.
 Leipzig 002 is an identical sister locomotive to Dresden's two steam locomotives, and these visits brought back together the three original Roland Martens designed and Krauss built locomotives of 1925.

 Other rolling stock

 The line has 35 passenger cars in total.
 There are 19 open cars, of which two date back to the original stock built in 1925 to run with locomotives 001 and 003, with the remainder built in various batches between 1960 and 1996.
 There are also 12 open sided cars with a roof, which were converted from open cars starting in 1998.
 Finally there are four enclosed cars that were built in 1996 by Winson Engineering in the UK and are equipped with heating for use in winter.

 There are also a number of ancillary vehicles.